 Cellencor Test Facility

-Some of the instrumentation we use includes instruments such as IR temperature sensors, NIR moisture analyzer, thermal imaging cameras, directional couplers to measure forward and reflected microwave energy, sensitive ammeters to measure total power consumption of the system, RTD's to measure product temperature exiting the microwave, thermometers and hygrometers to measure ambient air temperature and humidity, flowmeters to measure cooling being used, ananometers to measure CFM of the exhaust, as well as a camera inside the microwave oven to show real-time video of how the material reacts to microwaves such as boiling or browning.
-The tools are all very important to help us understand how the product is reacting to better plan and optimize potential microwave equipment.
+Some of the instrumentation we use includes IR temperature sensors, NIR moisture analyzers, thermal imaging cameras, directional couplers to measure forward and reflected microwave energy, sensitive ammeters to measure total power consumption of the system, RTD's to measure product temperature exiting the microwave, thermometers and hygrometers to measure ambient air temperature and humidity, flowmeters to measure cooling being used, ananometers to measure CFM of the exhaust, as well as a camera inside the microwave oven to show real-time video of how the material reacts to microwaves such as boiling or browning.
+The tools are all very important to help us understand how the product is reacting to microwaves so we can better plan and optimize potential equipment.
 These tools can prove critical to help us fine tune the settings of the system to maximize efficiency.

 Shown to the right is an array of resistance thermometer detectors which are connected to our proprietary software that records and charts the data.
 We can then go back and more carefully analyze this data during a test debriefing.
 This data is also usually used to form a feasibility study and economic analysis.
 These will also be used if a formal proposal is requested that can accommodate the customers needs.
 The report can usually estimate exhaust needs, power usage and cost per pound water removed or product produced as well as other useful calculated data.